alex-free/libcrypt-patcher/readme.md

 If you know of a game/revision this patcher does not yet support, can supply a better patch for a game, found an issue with an existing patch, or improve something else, please open a [Github issue](https://github.com/alex-free/libcrypt-patcher/issues).

-**My goal is to kill this protection once and for all.** This patcher aims to support every regional release, revision, protoype, and beta disc image containing LibCrypt!
+**My goal is to kill this protection once and for all.** This patcher aims to support every regional release, revision, prototype, and beta disc image containing LibCrypt!

 ## Links